pupnp/pupnp/README.md

 The SDK contains two samples: a TV device application and a control point that talks with the TV device.
 They are found in the $(LIBUPNP)/upnp/sample directory.

-To build the samples (note: this is the default behaviour):
+To build the samples (note: this is the default behavior):

 ```bash
 % ./configure --enable-samples